nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Ensure you have `Java 11` or above installed in your Computer.

-2. Download the latest `mathutoring.jar` (Stay tuned for our release!).
+2. Download the latest `MATHUTORING.jar`.

 3. Copy the file to the folder you want to use as the _home folder_ for your MATHUTORING app.